-CQRRPT only uses randomness when sampling a linear dimension reduction map from a prescribed distribution.
-This happens only once, at the very beginning of the algorithm.
-The sampled linear map is called a \textit{sketching operator}, which we say is sampled from a \textit{sketching distribution}.
-The image of a data matrix under a sketching operator is called a \textit{sketch}.
-Computing a sketch can be as simple as selecting rows from a matrix and as complicated as algorithms for computing Fast Fourier Transforms.
-Our implementation of CQRRPT uses structured sparse sketching operators since these can provide exceptional speed without sacrificing reliability of the algorithm.
+CQRRPT uses randomness only once: as its very first step, it samples a linear dimension reduction map from a prescribed distribution.
+The dimension reduction map is called a \textit{sketching operator} and is said to be sampled from a \textit{sketching distribution}.
+Its next step is to apply the sketching operator to the input matrix to produce a \textit{sketch}.
+Computing a sketch can be as simple as selecting rows from a matrix and as complicated as fast Fourier transforms.
+Our implementation of CQRRPT uses structured sparse sketching operators, since these can provide exceptional speed without sacrificing reliability of the algorithm.

-Analysis of sketching-based randomized algorithms can often be understood in two parts.
-In the first part, one acquires a sketch and assumes that it retains some geometric information of interest from the data matrix, proceeding to analyze the algorithm as though it were deterministic (since no randomization is used after the sketching operator is applied).
-In the second part, one uses machinery from random matrix theory to analyze the probability with which the assumption about the sketch holds.

-The analysis we provide for CQRRPT emphasizes this tradition.
-However, the structural conditions we focus on are more fine-grained than usual for the literature.
-The most closely related condition is that of a \textit{subspace embedding}, which (as we explain in \cref{subsec:rand_cholqr}) has been used to great success in similar contexts.
-For a broader overview of techniques in the field we refer the reader to the recent book, \cite{RandLAPACK_Book}.